rlwhitcomb/utilities/README.md

 - need sec, cot, csc, and inverses as well
 - redo the [box] formats of strings (to be? x'...', b'...', o'...') then parse such beasts back to strings
 - allow "_" in numeric values, like Java does
-- format options for commas (or _) (';,' or ';__') or (';$' to format as dollar)??
+- format options for '_' ('@_') or ('@$' to format as dollar)??
-- get help and intro text (both console and GUI) from resources
-- add option (both GUI and REPL modes) to open another file (file browser in GUI)
+- add option in REPL mode to open another file
 - functions for financial calculations (INTEREST, NPV, PAYMENT, etc.) (**e_mort** is a start)
 - ?? need a way to do "setScale(...)" on the values ??
 - See all the notes on updates needed to help page (calc_help.htmlpp); use "ant update" and then "c -?" to preprocess and view the result
 - Unicode symbols to add:
-    4th root 221C
-    heavy plus 2795
-    heavy minus 2796
-    heavy divide 2797
-    superscript 2 00b2 (** 2)
-    superscript 3 00b3
-    superscript 4-9 (2074-2079)
     unicode equivalents of  [ ] and { } and ( )
     per mille sign (1/1000) and per ten thousand sign (1/10000) both western and arabic other mathematical digits, or dingbat numbers
     such as 2460--2473 (1) ..
 (20) or 2474--2487 or 2488--249b or 24ea, 24eb--24f4, 24f5--24fe, 24ff, 2776..277F, 2780..2789, 278a..2793
     FF10--FF19, osmanya digit 0 at 104a0-104a9, 1d7ce-1d7d7, 1d7d8-1d7e1...1d7ff
-- time input and output and arithmetic (like original "at" program in C) (also duration, so time - time = duration, or time +- duration = time)
-- Add buttons in GUI for the modes: radio (:def, :dbl, :flt, :unl, :dec) (the latter with a spinner), radio(:deg, :rad), radio(:bin, :si, :mix), checkbox (:rational), checkbox (:timing), checkbox(:debug), checkbox(:resultsonly), checkbox (:quiet)
-  The implementation would be to either just set the mode directly, or to run a small piece of code (depending on if feedback is desired)
-  How would we implement "pop" mode on the checkboxes? (tri-state won't work b/c it cycles through), radio won't work, maybe a little button beside the checkbox??  need an icon for it
+ - How would we implement "pop" mode on the settings checkboxes? (tri-state won't work b/c it cycles through), radio won't work, maybe a little button beside the checkbox??  need an icon for it
 - "slice" function (works like "substr" on strings, extract slice of arrays)
 - "versioninfo" function that returns a map of the version information (from Version.java)
 - "flatmap" that flattens a map or array